The-Marcy-Lab-School/react-express-auth/ABOUT.md

 ### Migrations

-> For an overview of migrations and seeds, [check out these notes](https://github.com/The-Marcy-Lab-School/8-3-2-migrations-seeds).
+> For an overview of migrations and seeds, check out the chapter on [Migrations and Seeds](https://marcylabschool.gitbook.io/marcy-lab-school-docs/mod-8-backend/10-migrations-and-seeds).

-Migration files are stored in the `server/db/migrations` folder (this location is defined in the `knexfile.js` and can be changed if you so choose)

-In `server/db/migrations`, you can see the migration files that generate the `users` table.
+Migration files are stored in the `server/db/migrations` folder.
+Here, you can see the migration files that generate the `users` table.
 The first one sets up some initial columns:

 ```js
 exports.up = (knex) => {